GoogleCloudPlatform/datashare-toolkit/INSTALLING.md

    5. Download the service account key by selecting your service account from the [list of accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
 Select the 'KEYS' tab.
 Click the 'ADD KEY' button, select 'Create new key'.
 Leave the 'Key type' selection on 'JSON'.
    6. Create the key and save it to the file system. **Note down the service account name**.
 4. [Configure OAuth consent](https://console.cloud.google.com/apis/credentials/consent) screen.
 For more information on enabling IAP see [Enabling Cloud IAP for Compute Engine](https://cloud.google.com/iap/docs/enabling-compute-howto#enabling_iap_console).
 5. Determine the URIs that will be used for the Datashare UI and API Service.
-Recommended formats are:
+It is not necessary to use custom domains, however if you are using marketplace integration it is strongly encouraged.
+Recommended formats are as follows.
    - UI - datashare.example.com
    - API - api.datashare.example.com
 6. Create an [OAuth client ID](https://console.cloud.google.com/apis/credentials).
 For more information see [Creating OAuth credentials](https://cloud.google.com/iap/docs/enabling-compute-howto#oauth-credentials).
+If you are not using custom domains, skip steps 5 & 6.
    1. Click 'CREATE CREDENTIALS'.
    2. Select the 'OAuth client ID' option.
    3. Select application type 'Web application'.